Tax implications of business loans in the UK

 Can I get a business loan to pay my VAT or tax bill?

-Yes, some lenders offer business finance to help cover your tax bill if your business does not have the capital available.
-However, if your business finds itself unable to pay its regular tax bills, going into debt may not be advisable.
+Yes, some lenders offer business finance to help cover your VAT or tax bill if your business does not have the capital available.

 Business loans can be an important source of funds for growing your business, but you should always check with your accountant to confirm the tax implications of taking out a loan.”